cobbzilla/vastra-ios/design/json/vastra-schema.md

  * UUID is the vlaue of "uuid" field in JSON, always present

 Generate UUID upon object creation using standard UUIDv4 algorithm.
+Generate ctime upon object creation, all of the time-related fields above are based on this ctime.

 ```javascript